hillwithsmallfields/Simple_client_server/README.md

 since the previous query.

-For now, it has no provision for writing modified data back to the files, and it has no authentication (I suspect that adding that will require adding an HTTPS server), and there is no logging.
+For now, it has no provision for writing modified data back to the files, and it has encryption but only implicit authentication, and there is no logging.
 These may all change in the future.

+As I couldn't find all the information I needed for writing a very simple client-server system all in one place, I've tried to make this code suitable for use as an example or as a base for your own code.

+However, it's years since I previously did any network programming, and this is my first venture into encryption and decryption, so until I get some feedback from people with more experience of these areas, it might not be very good example code.

 How to use it
 =============